eeshvardasikcm/onbasedlc/README.md

 - The concept of this new game is a combination of chess and baseball.
 If you notice the difference between balls hit into play in the infield as opposed to the outfield, you will see that there is a difference in the amount of time it takes for the ball to be fielded.
 A ball hit into the outfield takes more time to field than a ball hit into the infield.
 Also, the ball travels a greater distance when hit to the outfield.

 - Taking a look at the markup I made of baseball players assigned as chess pieces and positioned into the field, you can note that rooks and Queens may have more offensive power, while knights and pawns cover a smaller distance quickly as opening moves.
-Bishops are not in this chart.
+Bishops could play SS because they cover ground more quickly than a 2B.
 If we replace the rooks in the outfield with bishops, then we can get a different offensive and defensive dynamic.

 - A new game could theoretically be created by continuing to make abstract connections between baseball and chess along these patterns.